DisableGraphics/endless-sky-thrower/README.md

 # endless-sky-thrower
-Endless Sky Launcher made with GTK
+Endless Sky Launcher made with GTKMM

 The name is a joke, since it's, you know, a _launcher_